astudentinearth/darkmatter-notes/docs/BUILDING.md

 yarn workspace @darkwrite/app-desktop install_app_deps
 ```

-### Electron builder throws some error involving `rcedit-x64.exe`
+### Electron builder throws some error involving `rcedit-x64.exe` (or anything else)

-This means builder failed to set metadata for Darkwrite's executable.
-If you haven't followed the advice in the building section, do it.
-It fixed this issue in my case.
-If it still persists, consider opening an issue so we can discuss it.
+Clone the repository to the root of your `C:\` drive and run the build commands in an admin shell (run your terminal as administrator).
+This fixed issues on my end a few times, it might be completely unrelated but I'm leaving this here just in case.

 # Linux

+> [!NOTE]
 > These instructions were tested on Fedora 41, however any mainstream and recent distribution should work.

 ## Requirements